fr34k8/pwd.sh/README.md

 # Pepper

-The ["pepper"](https://en.wikipedia.org/wiki/Pepper_(cryptography)) is an additional string appended to the main passphrase to improve its strength.
-When the `PWDSH_PEPPER` option is enabled, a secret value is generated and displayed once, then saved to the respective file.
+The [Pepper](https://www.wikipedia.org/wiki/Pepper_(cryptography)) is an additional string appended to the safe passphrase to improve its strength.
+When the `PWDSH_PEPPER` option is set to a valid path, a secret value is generated and displayed once, then saved to the respective file.

-The pepper should be written down (can be transcribed with either [passphrase.html](https://github.com/drduh/YubiKey-Guide/blob/master/templates/passphrase.html) or [passphrase.txt](https://raw.githubusercontent.com/drduh/YubiKey-Guide/master/templates/passphrase.txt) template) and stored in a durable location for backup.
+The Pepper should be written down (for example, transcribed with [passphrase.html](https://github.com/drduh/YubiKey-Guide/blob/master/templates/passphrase.html) or [passphrase.txt](https://raw.githubusercontent.com/drduh/YubiKey-Guide/master/templates/passphrase.txt) template) and stored in a secure, durable location for backup.

-It is the opinion of the author this feature allows the use of a more memorable, weaker main passphrase without compromising overall security, provided the pepper is backed up separately from the safe.
+This feature may enable use of a more memorable - and possibly weaker passphrase - for convenience.

 > [!WARNING]
-> The pepper file is **not** included in backup archives - without the pepper, the safe will **not** be accessible with the main passphrase alone!
-This feature is opt-in and the pepper has no effect unless explicitly enabled.
+> The Pepper is **not** included in backup archives!
+Without the Pepper, the safe will **not** be accessible with the safe passphrase alone!
+The Pepper feature is opt-in and has no effect unless explicitly enabled.